-PRL 450 - Field Work in Public Relations 1-6
+PRL 450 - Fieldwork in Public Relations 3

-Work in a public relations capacity with organizations in the Mohawk Valley to carry out a variety of public relations tasks and assignments.
-Regular submission of written reports meetings with instructor.
-May be repeated for a total of six credits.
-Prerequisites: Public Relations 182,372,375, and Journalism Studies 261,365 with a grade of "C" or better.
+Work with Mohawk Valley organizations on PR tasks.
+Students meet weekly to learn networking skills and discuss job search strategies.
+Students can take this course twice.
+Prerequisites: Public Relations 182,372,385, and Journalism Studies 181,261,365 with a grade of 'C' or better.
 Permission of instructor required.